 Over my rallying career I’ve been fortunate to have crewed the 0 car a number of times over the years, including abroad (where we crashed – the cardinal sin for any safety crew!).
-I’m delighted to confirm that this year (2018) I have been asked to join the Dayinsure Wales Rally GB Safety Car Team where I’ll be navigating one of the Zero (0) cars on the event.
+In 2018 I was asked to join the Dayinsure Wales Rally GB Safety Car Team where I navigated the Zero (0) car on the national section of the event, I have been asked to remain with the team in 2019..

-This post is discussing the role of the safety crews and the Motor Sports Association (MSA) requirements for them under Rally Future, which is the campaign the governing body created after a number of tragedies in our sport over recent years.
+This post is discussing the role of the safety crews and the Motorsport UK requirements for them under Rally Future, which is the campaign the governing body created after a number of tragedies in our sport over recent years.

 The full Rally Future requirements are much more far ranging than just the Safety Cars traversing the stages before and after the competitors, but that is too much of a broad subject for me to cover here.
 It’s not an understatement to say that many of the requirements brought in have not been universally met with delight from some rally organisers and spectators, as they have brought in further levels of complexity for volunteer organisers and restricted places where spectators can watch.
 However they have been designed to preserve our sport into the future and keep us all safe, competitors/organisers/spectators and not to take the enjoyment and spectacle away.